 4) ) Pacers – If anyone wants to pace and is looking for a runner to help, please contact Jerry Diehl at email@example.com.
 This might be a good solution for people that don’t get into the race as an entrant but still want to be part of the event.
 If you’ve never run a 100 miler before, pacing is great training to go through the night with a runner plus you’ll make a friend for life.

 5) Volunteers – Please let us know if you want to join our volunteer team.
-We have many great opportunities available at this time.
+We have interesting opportunities available at this time.
 For more information on how you can volunteer at the Indiana Trail 100, please contact Jerry Diehl at firstname.lastname@example.org

-12) Website – If you have any questions about the Indiana Trail 100 that can't be found in these monthly announcements, most answers can be found on our website at:
+13) Website – If you have any questions about the Indiana Trail 100 that can't be found in these monthly announcements, most answers can be found on our website at: Indiana Trail 100

-While we’re happy to answer your questions, we won’t always be able to respond quickly, particularly as we get closer to the race date.
-That is why we hope that you find the monthly announcements and website before asking, as the answers to your questions may already be available.
+While we’re happy to answer your questions, we won’t always be able to respond quickly, particularly this close to the event when we have many things to do.
+This is why we hope you consider reviewing the monthly announcements and website before asking, as the answers to your questions may already be available.

 The course is a 16.67 mile mixture of wide and narrow trails - from rolling hills, dirt, and off camber grass sections.
 There will be relatively little road running on the course.
 The terrain and woods provides protection from the wind.
 Most of the trails surround many of the lakes.